adamk22/flutter-workoutkit/README.md

 The WorkoutKit framework currently only provides a native button to trigger the workout preview modal.
 There is no API available to programmatically trigger the preview without user interaction.

 To accommodate this limitation, this plugin provides a `WorkoutPreviewButton` widget that renders the native iOS button, therefore customizing the button is limited for now.
 Check the `WorkoutPreviewButton` widget for available customization options.

-## 🚨 Active Development!

-This plugin is currently under active development.
-Breaking changes may be introduced until version 1.0.0 is released.
-Please report any issues or feature requests on the [GitHub repository](https://github.com/adamk22/flutter-workoutkit).

 ## 🚧 Roadmap